Table of Contents

 These statistics indicate the consequences of separation or divorce on children can be quite alarming.
 These consequences can negatively affect children’s academic performance, mentality towards substances such as alcohol or drugs, or other addictive behaviors.

 Additionally, a significant portion of children also complained about parents attempting to manipulate or turn them against the other.
 This sometimes occurs without the parent’s knowledge and might even be done inadvertently.
 As a result of being negatively involved in the dispute, almost 20% of children said they completely lost contact with one or more of their grandparents.

 Although separation or divorce is an inevitable course of the relationship, some of the pain and consequences resulting from these processes can often be mitigated.

-To positively deal with this kind of situations, children need to see their parents behaving sensibly, responsibility and lovingly as parents, despite no longer being able to live together.
+To positively deal with this kind of situation, children need to see their parents behaving sensibly, responsibly, and lovingly as parents, despite no longer being able to live together.
 If handled appropriately, children will be far more likely to overcome negative consequences of the separation or divorce, and be able to continue to make strong, lasting relationships with both parents.

 A common mistake made by parents during a separation or divorce is to assume the children are “alright” or “doing okay” and that their views are not important to the proceedings.

 If parents are concerned about what effect their separation or divorce is having on the children, mediation or counseling may be an appropriate option.
 This process involves specially trained persons who see the children in confidence, and if the children agree, may report back to the parents about what occurs in these sessions.

 This is a great way for parents to really understand how their child is feeling and allow sensible, informed decisions to be made which reflect the children’s wishes.
 Not only does this create a more positive relationship between the parents, but also provides the children with the best outcome moving forward.